 I’ll also cover all your options as far as types of fire starters and what I think are the best fire starters in each category.

-- Quick Answer: Here Are the Best Fire Starters in 2019 (All Types)
+- Quick Answer: Here Are the Best Fire Starters (All Types)

 - 6. Bayite 6 inch Survival Ferrocerium Rod Fire Starter